dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

     percolation in northern Guam: Insights from Jinapsan Cave](http://pi-casc.soest.hawaii.edu/research/Project_phps/2015_Jenson-Bautista_WaterPercolation.php),
     but I couldn't find it on Google Scholar.

+[^so-yes-i-know]: So yes, I know exactly what some of you sick fucks
+    did to me.
+Now you want to say i'm dangerous for trying to warn other people?
+Go to hell!
+Or fucking live in it!
+Either way, humanity is going to fix these fundamental flaws in psychosocial dynamics.
+And social institutions will cease shielding the perpetrators.

+[^brouwers]: The implications of Brouwer's Translation Theorum for
+    mathematical physics are fascinating, although I'm basically paraphrasing from a lecture.
+This theorum is required for most work on symplectic manifolds, but it is only applicable in spaces and systems with &#9312; A Hamiltonian and &#9313; A Measure of Energy.
+This theorum requires a manifold with `2*n` dimensions.
+When the theorum and its proof are augmented with differential forms, it becomes apparent that, in order for all looped paths in `R(2*n)` to preserve area, it is necessary for relationships that are essentially position and momentum to exist between **each** of the `n` planes *and* for those relationships to be coherent between **all** of the `n` planes.
+And this either implies or is developed from a definition of conserved energy, which is essentially specified by the Hamiltonian.

+    As for the the
+    metaphysical implications, where are they?
+Brouwer's Translation is required for all symplectic manifolds, but also appears in many other areas: both are needed in some applications of Information Geometry, though I had far exceeded my level of knowledge once I had mentioned symplectic manifolds.
+The main takeaway is that not only do energy, Hamiltonians and these manifolds appear in various areas of mathematics, but these concepts are concomitant and concurrent to the differential connections between and within pairs of planes.
+The concept of the Hamiltonian is, then, primarily one of mathematical physics, as are so many other objects developed out of necessity to model physical systems.
+Therefore, physics is firstmost a system of math and math is not simply knowledge developed by sentient organisms capable of abstract reasoning, as is frequently reaffirmed.
+Further, this translation theorum doesn't work for volumes, only areas.
+Unless there is some equivalent for `R(3*n)`, then all those mechanics in the laws of physics that exhibit only position, momentum and acceleration -- and never jolt! -- descend from this theorum in mathematical physics.
+That limits the possibilities for conceiving worlds with alternative laws of physics.

 [^doxastic-games]: Eger, M., 2018.
 Intentional Agents for [Doxastic
     Games.](https://repository.lib.ncsu.edu/handle/1840.20/35747)